National Security Programs

 The Berkeley College Bachelor’s degree program in National Security is one of only a few programs of its kind in the area.
 The program covers a broad understanding of homeland security, emergency management, technology, communications, intelligence, critical infrastructure, terrorism, and other important aspects of security.

-The program offers four concentrations in specialized areas of study, which can help you stand out to potential employers:
+The program offers five concentrations in specialized areas of study, which can help you stand out to potential employers:

 • Intelligence